sebastianrauer/skeleventy/site/projects/project-3/index.md

 date: 2018-09-30
 meta_description: A meeting is a gathering of two or more people that has been convened for the purpose of achieving a common goal through verbal interaction.
 title: 7 steps to more productive meetings
-sub_heading: Blogpost 1 A meeting is a gathering of two or more people that has been convened for the purpose of achieving a common goal through verbal interaction.
+sub_heading: A meeting is a gathering of two or more people that has been convened for the purpose of achieving a common goal through verbal interaction.
 post_image: /images/post-1.jpg
 image_alt: Photo by Dylan Gillis on Unsplash
 tags: